max-build/CaptaFlow/README.md

 ![Readings-Summary](./files/Readings-Summary.png)

 This console log prints all rows from the dataframe which all batch readings are added to, along with timestamps for when they were taken, and the stream ID the readings belong to.

+# Patch Notes

+## 0.9.1 (24/01/26)
+- Revised method of exporting batch insight scores to S3
+- Batch scores are now stored in a list of tuples (instead of being appended to a dataframe as before)
+- Appending batch scores to the end of the dataframe had O(n) timing vs appending to a list of tuples which is O(1).
+- This allows the application to be more scalable and handle a higher velocity of concurrent throughput.